 There will be parking provided on a field close to registration and the finish line in Rhoscolyn.
 Please do not park on the roads in the village – they are very narrow and parking is limited!
-There are toilets at registration and portaloos will be positioned close by.
+There are toilets at registration.

 By car: To access Rhoscolyn, turn off at Junction 20 of the M6 onto the M56, follow signs for NORTH WALES to reach the A55.
 The A55 will bring you onto the Isle of Anglesey.
 Exit at junction 3 and take the B4545 to Four Mile Bridge.
 After crossing the river turn left onto Fordd Caradoc and follow signs for The White Eagle Pub.
 The Church hall is a large white buliding on your left after about 2 miles.
 Use post code LL65 2NQ in your Sat Nav.